Azure/Mission-Critical-Online/docs/reference-implementation/Managed-prometheus.md

 Azure Mission-Critical follows a cloud-native-first, PaaS-first approach.
 Whenever possible should PaaS and cloud-native services be prioritized when designing, developing or modernizing a workload on Azure.
 These cloud-native, and several PaaS services have one thing in common, they provide prometheus metrics.
 To call out a few examples, AKS is using Kubernetes, Kubernetes provides Prometheus metrics on various levels like the control plane and the nodes (kubelet) but also its services like cert-manager, open service mesh and nginx (and of course many more) provide prometheus metric endpoints.

-As you can see, Prometheus, Prometheus metrics and especially the Prometheus Query Language (PromQL) are a defacto standard in the cloud native space.
-What options do we have to leverage these metrics?
-The existing Azure Monitor agent already supports scraping prometheus metrics and store them in Log Analytics.
-This was already quiet helpful, but, Log Analytics is a quiet expensive storage and it supports Kusto Query Language (KQL) but not the Prometheus Query Language (PromQL).
-And this can become a problem, especially when using Prometheus across environments and platforms.
+As the examples above show, Prometheus, Prometheus metrics and especially the Prometheus Query Language (PromQL) are well-established standards in the cloud native space.
+The existing Azure Monitor add-on for Azure Kubernetes Service already supported scraping prometheus metrics from endpoints within a cluster and stored them in Log Analytics.
+Azure Monitor Workspace now supports also PromQL which makes it easier to use across environments and platforms.

 ## Managed Prometheus